Rhine: Alpine Rhine

 Next to Reichenau in Tamins the Anterior Rhine and the Posterior Rhine join and form the Alpine Rhine.
 The river makes a distinctive turn to the north near Chur.
 This section is nearly 86 km long, and descends from a height of 599 meters to 396 meters.
 It flows through a wide glacial Alpine valley known as the Rhine Valley (Rheintal).
-Near Sargans a natural dam, only a few meters high, prevents it from flowing into the open Seeztal valley and then through Lake Walen and Lake Zurich into the Aare.
+Near Sargan a natural dam, only a few meters high, prevents it from flowing into the open Sztal valley and then through Lake Walen and Lake Zurich into the Aare.
 The Alpine Rhine begins in the westernmost part of the Swiss canton of Graubünden, and later forms the border between Switzerland to the west and Liechtenstein and later Austria to the east.